top of page

 A CLP label on your candle or diffuser will typically include:

 All this information is laid out clearly, often on a label at the base of your candle or packaging.
-And while it might not be the prettiest part of your product, it’s definitely one of the most important.
+While it might not be the prettiest part of your product, it’s definitely one of the most important.

 Carol, founder of Candle Collective UK in the candle making studio applying CLP labels to finished poured candles.